moeda9/Dst_ON/README.md

 Predicting geomagnetic storms using deep learning

 In this study, we develop a neural network, specifically LSTM, with an attention mechanism modeled by the solar wind data spanning the last two solar cycles.
-The results demonstrated accurate predictions of moderate events between the years 2024 and 2026.
-Additionally, we explored the methodology by translating the model year by year throughout the entire period and found a significant correlation between the results obtained and the last two solar cycles, in addition to the current cycle.
+The results demonstrated accurate predictions of moderate and intense events between the years 2024 and 2026.

 How to run: python main.py